Global types and event structure semantics for asynchronous multiparty sessions: Related work and conclusions

 Standard global types are too restrictive for typing processes which communicate asynchronously.
 A powerful typability extension is obtained by the use of the subtyping relation given in~\cite{Mostrous2009}.
 This subtyping allows inputs and outputs to be exchanged, stating that anticipating outputs is better.
 The rationale is that outputs are not blocking, while inputs are blocking in asynchronous communication.
 Unfortunately, this subtyping is undecidable~\cite{BCZ17,LY17}, and thus type systems equipped with this subtyping are not effective.
 Decidable restrictions of this subtyping relation have been proposed~\cite{BCZ17,LY17,BCZ18}.
 In particular, subtyping is decidable when both internal and external choices are forbidden in one of the two compared processes~\cite{BCZ17}.
 This result is improved in~\cite{BCZ18}, where both the subtype and the supertype can contain either internal or external choices.
 More interestingly, the work ~\cite{BCLYZ21} presents a sound (though not complete) algorithm for checking asynchronous subtyping.
 A very elegant formulation of asynchronous subtyping is given in~\cite{GPPSY21}: it allows the authors to show that any extension of this subtyping would be unsound.
 In the present paper we achieve a gain in typability for asynchronous networks by using a more fine-grained syntax for global types.
 Our type system is decidable, since projection is computable and the preorder on processes is decidable.
-Notice that there are networks that can be typed using the algorithm in~\cite{BCLYZ21} but cannot be typed in our system, like the video streaming example discussed in that paper.
-Asynchronous types are made more permissive in~\cite{DGD21}, where both projection and balancing are refined, the first one allowing the participants which are not involved in a choice to have different behaviours in the branches of the choice and the second one allowing unbounded queues.
-The type system of~\cite{DGD21} does not type the video streaming example in~\cite{BCLYZ21}, but it types a network for which the algorithm of~\cite{BCLYZ21} fails.
+Notice that there are networks that can be typed using the algorithm in~\cite{BCLYZ21} but cannot be typed in our system, like the running example of that paper.